 - Drivers whose driving privileges have been suspended or revoked by the Office of Driver Services.
 Will not be permitted to drive on University of Arkansas business for the duration of the suspension or revocation.
 Drivers with restricted permits may be authorized to drive on University of Arkansas business as allowed by the restricted permit.
 Employees whose jobs require them to drive may face termination or other serious disciplinary action as a result of suspended, revoked, or restricted licenses.

-Student driving a University of Arkansas owned, rented, or leased vehicle for an authorized curriculum-related activity are covered under the University of Arkansas insurance policy provided they follow the guidelines listed below:
+Student drivers should only be used to drive a University of Arkansas vehicle if a University of Arkansas employee is not available.
+Students driving a University of Arkansas owned, rented, or leased vehicle for an authorized curriculum-related activity are covered under the University of Arkansas insurance policy provided they follow the guidelines listed below:

 - They are renting, leasing or driving a University of Arkansas vehicle for a school sponsored event.